Skip to contents

 }

-# Example of processing a folder of documents
+# Example of how you might process a folder of documents

 # files <- list.files("interview_transcripts", pattern = "*.txt", full.names = TRUE)